HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 * **continueOnError** - Default is false.
 If set to true, the CopyAll command will log the error and attempt to continue copying items.

 ### Logging
-Razl Script mode will output actions as they happen to the command prompt, this output can be piped to a text file if required.
+Sitecore Razl Script mode will output actions as they happen to the command prompt, this output can be piped to a text file if required.

-If a log folder has been set in the Razl GUI then Script mode will also write to the log folder.
+If a log folder has been set in the Sitecore Razl GUI then Script mode will also write to the log folder.